HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 > that somebody really is who he claims to be while
 >**Authorization** refers to rules that determine
 >who is allowed to do what.
 E.g. Matteo may be
->authorized to publish and subscribe to a MQTT topic, while Terry is only authorised to publish it.
+>authorized to publish and subscribe to a MQTT topic, while Terry is only authorised to publish on it.

 ### Authentication